jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 > *Make sure to let students know they're being recorded.*

 Your instructor should let students know that discussions are being recorded inside the syllabus.
-[Campus counsel has advised instructors](https://keepteaching.ucdavis.edu/teach/planning-remote-instruction) to inform students that students know they're being recorded at the beginning of each class session; this includes you as a discussion leader.
+[Campus counsel has advised instructors](https://keepteaching.ucdavis.edu/teach/planning-remote-instruction) to inform students so that they know they're being recorded at the beginning of each class session; "instructors includes you as a discussion leader.
-This may be due to the fact that California is a [two-party consent state](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=PEN&sectionNum=637.).
+This may be due to the fact that California is a [two-party recording consent state](https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=PEN&sectionNum=637.).
 Also note that the [Family Educational Rights and Privacy Act (FERPA)](https://en.wikipedia.org/wiki/Family_Educational_Rights_and_Privacy_Act) protects recordings of students as well.
 Play it safe and let students know that they're being recorded every time you begin your discussion section.